 Obtaining a Visa

-Before you begin to work at IUPUI, your IUPUI department must submit your H-1B Employee E-Form and supporting documents.
-If you are applying from abroad, you must also get an H-1B visa stamp to enter the United States.
+Before you begin to work at IUPUI, your hiring department must submit your H-1B Employee E-Form and supporting documents.
+If you are applying from abroad, you must also apply for an H-1B visa stamp at a US Embassy or Consulate to enter the United States.

 If you are a Canadian citizen, you do not need an H-1B visa stamp to enter the United States.
 You only need the H-1B Approval Notice (Form I-797) and your passport.

-The typical processing time for H-1Bs is four to six months after the e-form is approved.
-For faster USCIS processing, your department can pay a premium processing fee of $1,225.
-The processing time for premium-processed H-1Bs is three months.
+The typical USCIS processing time for H-1Bs is four to six months.
+For faster USCIS processing, your department can choose to pay for premium processing.
+The USCIS processing time for premium-processed H-1Bs is fifteen days.

-Once your H-1B application gets approved you need to follow the below three steps.
+Once your H-1B application gets approved you need to follow the three steps below.

 Schedule a Visa Appointment (If Applying from Abroad)